ONLYOFFICE/docker-onlyoffice-nextcloud/README.md

 3. Now launch the browser and enter the webserver address.
 The Nextcloud wizard webpage will be opened.
 Enter all the necessary data to complete the wizard.

+4. Once the setup wizard has completed, from your dashboard, go into Settings and look inside of your Apps section.

+5. Inside of your Apps section, select the Integration menu on the left side.
+Find the OnlyOffice App, Download & Enable it.

 4. Go to the project folder and run the `set_configuration.sh` script:

     ```